LeonardoSanBenitez/Assembly-exercises/README.md

 # Assembly-exercises
-Assembly exercises from the Microprocessors course (mcp22105), in the Electronic Engineering program of IFSC
+Assembly exercises from the Microprocessors course (mcp22105), in the Electronic Engineering program of IFSC.

 # List 1
-Basic operators
-Flow control structures
+Basic operators and flow control structures